How Many Axles Does a Car Have?

 Drive Axles and Dead Axles

-Drive axles are those that are connected to the engine and are responsible for driving the car forward.
+Drive axles are those connected to the engine and responsible for driving the car forward.
 In most cars, either the front or rear axle will be a drive axle, depending on whether the vehicle is FWD or RWD.
 All-wheel drive (AWD) cars will have both front and rear drive axles.
-Dead axles, on the other hand, do not contribute to propulsion; they merely support the vehicle’s weight.
+Dead axles, on the other hand, don’t contribute to propulsion — they merely support the vehicle’s weight.

 All-Wheel Drive (AWD) and Four-Wheel Drive (4WD)